What Kinds of Rehabilitation Does a TBI Survivor Need?

 Individualized Treatment Programs

 The overall goal of rehabilitation after a TBI is to improve the survivor’s ability to function at home and in society.
-Therapists help the individual adapt to disabilities or make modifications to the home to make everyday activities easier.
+Therapists help the individual adapt to disabilities and/pr make modifications to the home to make everyday activities easier.

 Learn about some of the things you can do to reduce your risk of suffering a TBI.